vteague/contactTracing/blog/2020-07-07IssueSummary.md

 The implementation of the V2 protocol had a concurrency bug, where simultaneous encounters would result in corrupted entries being written to the log.
 It also crashed the app.

-### 19. 🚨 Plaintext counter leaks information 🚨
+### 19. Plaintext counter leaks information
-Status: **Not fixed**
+Status: Fixed
 Type: Privacy
 Affects: Android and iOS
 More info: [Blog post](https://github.com/vteague/contactTracing#implications-of-a-plaintext-counter)

-The implementation of the V2 encryption protocol uses a counter which inadvertently leaks information about the number of encounters that the device has recorded in the last 7.5 minutes.
+The implementation of the V2 protocol used a counter which inadvertently leaked information about the number of encounters that the device has recorded in the last 7.5 minutes.
+This was corrected by substituting a small random number instead of a counter.
+This is not a standard use of the cryptographic primitives involved.

 ### 20. Confusing message tells users they have tested positive to COVID-19
 Status: Fixed